Constituent Assembly of Valais

-The Constituent Assembly of the Canton of Valais (German: Verfassungsrat des Kantons Wallis) is a body elected on 25 November 2018 to draft a new constitution for the canton of Valais.
+The Constituent Assembly of the Canton of Valais (German: Verfassungsrat des Kantons Wallis) is a body elected on 25 November 2018 to draft a new constitution for the canton of Valais, Switzerland.

 After four years of work, the draft constitution was submitted to a popular vote on 3 March 2024 and was rejected by over 68% of voters.

 Background

 Necessity of reform

 At the beginning of the 2010s, the Constitution of the canton of Valais, dating from 1907, was considered outdated.
 The Federal Tribunal found that the allocation of seats by proportional representation according to districts violated fundamental political rights.
 In response, the Council of State, following the recommendations of a working group, initiated a constitutional reform of political institutions known as R21.
 This reform aimed to adapt the electoral system and redefine institutional structures.
 Although approved by popular vote, the reform could not be enacted due to a high number of blank ballots.
 As a result, the government implemented by decree the provisions related to the election of the Grand Council (bi-proportional system) to ensure compliance with political rights for the 2017 and 2021 elections.